 In Canada, COBNA operates as an authorized foreign bank pursuant to the Bank Act (Canada) ("Bank Act") and is permitted to conduct its credit card business in Canada through its Canadian branch, Capital One Bank (Canada Branch) ("Capital One Canada").
-The primary regulator of Capital One Canada is the Office of the Superintendent of Financial Institutions Canada ("OSFI").
-Other regulators include the Financial Consumer Agency of Canada ("FCAC"), the Office of the Privacy Commissioner of Canada, and the Financial Transactions and Reports Analysis Centre of Canada.
-Capital One Canada is subject to regulation under various Canadian federal laws, including the Bank Act and its regulations, the Proceeds of Crime (Money Laundering) and Terrorist Financing Act and the Personal Information Protection and Electronic Documents Act.
+The primary regulators of Capital One Canada is the Office of the Superintendent of Financial Institutions Canada ("OSFI").
+Other regulators include the Financial Consumer Agency of Canada ("FCAC"), the Office of the Superintendent of Financial Capital One Canada ("Superintendent of Canada.
+Capital One Canada ("Bank Act") and the Financial Transactions and Reports Analysis Centre of Canada.
+Capital One Canada is the Office of the Perivacy Commissioner of Canada, and the Financial Transactions and Reports Analysis Centre of Canada.
+Capital One Canada is the Privaceds of Crime (Money Laundering) and Terrorist Financing Act and the Personal Information Protection and Electronic Documents Act.